squidfunk/karma-viewport/CONTRIBUTING.md

   efforts, prevent duplication of work, and help you to craft the change so that it is successfully accepted into the project.

-* **Small features** and bugs can be crafted and directly submitted as a Pull Request.
+* **Small features and bugs** can be crafted and directly submitted as a pull request (PR).
 However, there is no guarantee that your feature will make it into the master, as it's always a matter of opinion whether if benefits the overall functionality of this project.

 ## Submission guidelines